-Test 2.7: Enhanced temporal motion information derivation (JVET-AB0118)
+Test 2.7: Enhanced temporal motion information derivation (JVET-AB0118, JVET-AB0150)

 In this test, two aspects are proposed to further improve temporal motion information derivation, where two collocated frames are utilized and the motion shift to locate sbTMVP/TMVP is adaptively determined from multiple locations in an extended region.
 Besides, more sbTMVP candidates are introduced and ARMC for the sub-block-based merge candidate list is thereby modified.